-As Houston area vein specialists, we’re often asked, “Why is my Vein Swollen?”
+As Houston and Dallas area vein specialists, we’re often asked, “Why is my Vein Swollen?”
 Usually, this symptom means our patient has spider or varicose veins.
 Now, let’s explore 5 causes of varicose veins.
 That way, we may be able to stop swollen veins before they start!

 Why is My Vein Swollen?